 Last Revision Date: November 2020

 Size: 1.2 MB

-Application Type: MIFARE & LEGIC Readers Configuration Software * Full MIFARE support (Classic, EV1/EV2, LEAF) over MFP24 protocol * Supports LEGIC SDK with Stamp, user-defined keys, and launching/delaunching of SAM-93 cards
+Application Type: MIFARE & LEGIC Readers Configuration Software * Full MIFARE support (Ultralight, Plus, Classic, EV1/EV2, LEAF) over MFP24 protocol * Supports LEGIC SDK with Stamp, FeliCa Secure, user-defined keys, encrypted keystroke output, and launching/relaunching of SAM-93 cards

 Integrated Identity Management and Single Sign-On Solution for Healthcare Organizations based on RF IDeas readers.

 The latest version of NSL (NSL 3.51 SP1) includes Citrix support for pcProx, NMAS, and Secure Workstation.
 Novell implemented virtual channels for these components to allow customers to use the devices inside the ICA client.
 This version of NSL also comes with an LDAP-enabled GINA that will allow NMAS to be used without installing Client32.The pcProx method was written by Novell, and will work with many different proximity card vendors.

 Imprivata OneSign integrates with pcProx USB readers supporting both HID™ and Indala Prox cards to provide strong 2-factor user authentication and unified access to physical, network and enterprise application assets.
 OneSign provides affordable Enterprise Single Sign-on solution for organizations that need quick and effective password security.